luismcmsft/azure-docs/articles/virtual-machines/np-series.md

 **Q:** How to request quota for NP VMs?

-**A:** Please follow this page [Increase limits by VM series](../azure-portal/supportability/per-vm-quota-requests.md).
+**A:** Please follow this page [Increase VM-family vCPU quotas](../azure-portal/supportability/per-vm-quota-requests.md).
 NP VMs are available in East US, West US2, West Europe, SouthEast Asia, and SouthCentral US.

 **Q:** What version of Vitis should I use?